ss0710/supportAppMEAN/README.md

 6) Bulk Update - Bulk update refers to the process of updating multiple documents at once in a database, rather than updating them one by one.
 This can be done to optimize performance and reduce the amount of time it takes to update a large number of documents. bulkWrite() is being used for bulk updates.

+7) Aggregations - Aggregations in MongoDB are a way to process data and return computed results based on some criteria.
+They allow you to perform advanced analytics and data processing on large datasets.
+Aggregations has been used for in-depth statistics which helps brand owners to optimize their company's processes.

+Frontend

+1) Auth Interceptor - An auth interceptor is a piece of middleware that intercepts HTTP requests and adds authentication information to them.
+It is used in support app to ensure that only authenticated users can access protected resources.

+2) Debouncing - Debouncing is a technique used in web development to optimize search functionality and improve user experience.
+It involves delaying the execution of a search query until the user has finished typing, rather than triggering a search query for every keystroke.
+Deboucning is used in every search feild in support App.